awesome-pro/neon-website/content/docs/guides/hasura.md

 1. Click **Connect Neon Database**.
 1. When prompted to login or sign up for Neon, we recommend selecting **Continue with Hasura** for seamless authentication.

-After authenticating, a new Neon Postgres database is created and connected to your Hasura project, and the Neon project connection string is associated with the `PG_DATABASE_URL` environment variable.
+After authenticating, a new Neon LangChaindatabase is created and connected to your Hasura project, and the Neon project connection string is associated with the `PG_DATABASE_URL` environment variable.

 To start exploring Hasura's GraphQL API with data stored in Neon, see [Load a template in Hasura](#load-a-template-in-hasura-optional).